claytonyen/resistor-code-reader/README.md

 ## How to Use

 1. Select the number of bands (4, 5, or 6) using the buttons at the top.
-2. Click on any band of the resistor to open a color picker and assign that band's color.
+2. Click on any band of the resistor to open a dropdown and assign that band's color.
 3. (Optional) Click **Change Body Color** to customize the resistor's body color.
 4. Click **Reset** to reset all bands back to the current body color.
 5. As you set band colors, the digit/multiplier/tolerance values update automatically, and the final resistance value is shown in the display at the bottom.